10 Ways to Maximize Results from Digital Marketing For Credit Unions

 10) Set Goals and Measure Your Success

 Make sure your goals are measurable and timely.
 We recommend using SMART Goals, and we have an entire blog devoted to how to create them properly.
-These are essential to determining what works with digital marketing for credit unions, and what you will need to adjust!
+Setting and measuring your goals is essential to determining what works with digital marketing for credit unions, and what you will need to adjust!

 Ida is the Inbound Marketing Manager at Social Stairway, LLC, which provides Digital Marketing services to Credit Unions and Affiliates.
 She has been with Social Stairway since 2014 assisting Credit Union staff with their social media platforms and campaigns.
 Ida has experience in the banking industry as well as digital marketing, communication and content development.